bhk/rio/concepts.md

     a = Vector(I32)([1, 2, 3])

-In the above example, a declarative heterogeneous vector expression is used to intialize a homogeneous vector.
-It is intended that [partial evaluation](#partial-evaluation) will "optimize out" the construction of such intermediate heterogeneous vectors.
+In the above example, a declarative heterogeneous vector expression is used to initialize a homogeneous vector.
+It is intended that [early evaluation](#early-evaluation) will "optimize out" the construction of such intermediate heterogeneous vectors.

 ## Reified Types